OtherToday/pgcap_toolkit/distribution/plastickitchen.md

----
-description: >-
+# 〰 Project: Plastic Kitchen
-  A simple method for making things with recycled plastic using only items from the supermarket.
+### A simple method for making things with recycled plastic using only items from the supermarket.
 This guide includes how to make a sheet and how to make a basic hook.
----

-# 〰 Project: Plastic Kitchen

 ![image](https://wikifactory.com/files/RmlsZTo0NzIxMjk=)